OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Claws.** Melee Weapon Attack:* +4 to hit, reach 5 ft., one creature. *Hit:* 4 (1d4 + 2) slashing damage.

 ***Blinding Breath (Recharge 6)***.
-The mephit exhales a 15- foot cone of blinding dust.
+The mephit exhales a 15-foot cone of blinding dust.
 Each creature in that area must succeed on a DC 10 Dexterity saving throw or be blinded for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ### Ice Mephit